 Why choose Linguistics at the University of Edinburgh?

-We are ranked in the world’s top 5 universities for linguistics in the QS World University Rankings by Subject 2017.
+We're ranked in the world's top 5 universities for linguistics in the QS World University Rankings by Subject 2018.
 We conduct world-leading research in linguistics and English language.

 We support a range of theoretical approaches and you will be exposed to different, sometimes competing, theories of language structure.
 Our researchers have worked on a wide range of languages, and we have ongoing linguistic fieldwork projects on Brazilian Portuguese, Celtic, Faroese and Shilluk (a Sudanese language).

 You will have access to our state-of-the-art cognitive neuroscience research laboratory, which includes world class eye tracking facilities to help discover the mechanisms of language tracking in the brain, and our perception laboratory, for perceptual and psycholinguistic experiments, as well as experimental booths equipped with the latest language research software.
 You will also be able to use and study in the psychology library.

 You can study linguistics as part of a joint programme with a wide range of languages, allowing you to enhance and deepen your understanding of your chosen language by understanding the nature of language itself.

 We have a depth of expertise in the theoretical and empirical study of the major areas of language structure: syntax, semantics, pragmatics, phonetics, phonology and morphology.
 We also have research strengths in sociolinguistics and language variation, the history of linguistic thought, language acquisition, and the study of language in context, and spoken language technology.
 We are also a leading centre for the study of language change and historical linguistics.

 We host three research centres: the Angus McIntosh Centre for Historical Linguistics, which is a centre for research on how language changes and what drives linguistic change; Bilingualism Matters, a hub for an international network of experts on bilingualism and bilingual language acquisition; and the Centre for Language Evolution, which is famous for studying how language evolves in the lab.